abwelch1/codewars-may/README.md

 ## Neuralink Trivia Quiz

-Instructions: Follow this link to access the trivia quiz https://forms.gle/nEF1iZacaBPqLHUe8 How to verify/submit: How to verify/submit: Notify us in your team’s breakout room chat that you have completed the trivia quiz.
+Instructions: Follow this link to access the trivia quiz https://forms.gle/nEF1iZacaBPqLHUe8 How to verify/submit: Notify us in your team’s breakout room chat that you have completed the trivia quiz.
 Screenshot of the completed quiz is optional.
 Potential points: Each question is worth 1 point.
 There are a total of 10 questions.

 ## Leet Code Challenge 1